-The Grange was charted with 23 members on March 11, 1892.
+The Grange was chartered with 23 members on March 11, 1892.
 They struggled with membership, met at various locations and in January, 1904, established a building fund with $30.
 On September 10, 1907 the present lot was deeded by George F. Piper for $1.00.
 The building was completed and dedicated on January 31, 1918.
 The Grange was very active and served as a center for social activities for most of the 20th century.
 With changes from family farming, the Grange membership diminished and in June 2006, the organization deeded the property (again for $1.00) to the Wakefield Heritage Commission, which currently uses the building as a museum preserving the Grange heritage, the Stage Stop museum, office and meeting space.

 The Wakefield Town Hall and Opera House was originally built in 1895 at a total cost of the town of $7,000.
 Of course, the project had many benefactors and volunteers who contributed time, money and materials well over that amount.
 John Sanborn of the Boston and Maine Railroad was among the project's key benefactors.
 Sanbornville was named in his honor in March 1895.
 Today, thanks to taxpayers' support, donations, grants and the tireless work of volunteers and members of the nonprofit group, Wakefield Projects, Inc., the Opera House has been renovated to accommodate theatrical and musical productions as well as public meetings.